How Does a Structured Settlement Work?

 Structured Settlement Protection Act

 Protection at the State Level

-As mentioned above, each state has its own laws that have been put into place to protect structured settlement payment holders from being taken advantage of.
-Although each state has different laws in place, there are some commonalities across the country.
+Each state has its own laws that have been put into place to protect structured settlement payment holders from being taken advantage of.
+Although each state has different laws in place, there are some similarities across the country.

-- A judge must approve the transfer of payments and will work to make sure the transaction will be beneficial for the individual.
+- A judge must approve the transfer of payments in order to make sure the transaction is in the best interest of the individual.

 - A disclosure statement must be provided that clearly summarizes the terms of the transaction the individual has agreed to.